Fishing Pole Trap: Berlin Defense

 Checkmate in 6 moves with the rook and the knight.

 History

-The earliest known examples of the trap is during the mid game Johannes Zukertort vs Simon Winawer at the 1883 London Tournament (see diagram right).
+The earliest known example of the trap is during the mid-game in Johannes Zukertort–Simon Winawer at the 1883 London Tournament (see diagram).
 The chess master Johannes Zukertort won the game.

-Move 12 of Game 8 of the World Chess Championship 2023 between Ian Nepomniachtchi and Ding Liren used the trap (see diagram left).
+Move 12 of game 8 of the World Chess Championship 2023 between Ian Nepomniachtchi and Ding Liren used the trap (see diagram).